-- taking an affirming clinical position which acknowledges the diversity of gender and provides unconditional positive regard for all gender identities and expressions a position which honours and supports the integrity, diversity, and worth of each service user, as well as the right of all individuals to live authentically. - providing care and support to TGNC individuals across all health and social care services, so that they may fully participate in social, educational, occupational, and economic life.
+• taking an affirming clinical position which acknowledges the diversity of gender and provides unconditional positive regard for all gender identities and expressions - a position which honours and supports the integrity, diversity, and worth of each service user, as well as the right of all individuals to live authentically.

-Annual General Meeting Minutes
+- providing care and support to TGNC individuals across all health and social care services, so that they may fully participate in social, educational, occupational, and economic life. - developing Transgender/ Gender Non-Conforming (TGNC)-specific competency in areas of particular relevance to TGNC service user's wellbeing, such as engagement, clinical assessment, support, and intervention - delivering services and interventions to TGNC service users that are culturally competent, developmentally appropriate, and trans-affirmative which enrich individual, family, and collective wellbeing. - engaging in advocacy activities to address barriers and inequalities that exist in organisations and society. - upholding human rights and social justice, including support for TGNC service users based on that community's identified needs. - developing, promoting, and implementing social policies aimed at promoting social justice and improving social conditions and equality for TGNC individuals, their families, groups, and communities.

-developing Transgender/ Gender Non-Conforming (TGNC)- specific competency in areas of particular relevance to TGNC service user's wellbeing, such as engagement, clinical assessment, support, and intervention delivering services and interventions to TGNC service users that are culturally competent, developmentally appropriate, and trans-affirmative which enrich individual, family, and collective well- being. engaging in advocacy activities to address barriers and ine- qualities that exist in organisations and society. upholding human rights and social justice, including support for TGNC service users based on that community's identified needs. developing, promoting, and implementing social policies aimed at promoting social justice and improving social conditions and equality for TGNC individuals, their families, groups, and com- munities.
-The three states and the states are the states and the states are It is the position of the IASW that social work services should be ac- cessible to TGNC service users, regardless of their stage and type of transition, both as part of a specialised multi-disciplinary team and/or as part of a social work caseload in other TGNC non-specialist teams in in-patient and community-based services.
-58 in Favour - 4 abstentions - 2 against Motion was duly passed. motion was duly passed.
-A.O.B Vivian Geiran took the opportunity to thank both Aine McGuirk (out- going Chair) and John Brennan (retiring Director) for their work on behalf of the IASW over the last number of years.
-John will remain involved in the International Affairs Committee and Aine will remain as a Director of the Board for another year.
-Aine thanked the staff team, Board, Council, representatives and members for their continued support, hard work on behalf of the profession and association. procession and association.
-The Office will be sending thank you gifts to both Directors.
-The office will be sending thank you girts to both birectors.
-Mosting closed @ 19.45 Meeting closed @ 18.45.
+It is the position of the IASW that social work services should be accessible to TGNC service users, regardless of their stage and type of transition, both as part of a specialised multi-disciplinary team and/or as part of a social work caseload in other TGNC non-specialist teams in in-patient and community-based services.